fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 -----------------
 ===================2 passedin 2.25seconds===================

-Chapter 3. pytest Fixtures • 64
+Lab 3. pytest Fixtures • 64

 The autouse feature is good to have around.
 But it’s more of an exception than